mcallegari/qlcplus-docs/pages/01.basics/05.questions-and-answers/default.v4.md

 `cd $HOME/Library/Application\\ Support/QLC+`

-Please keep in mind that fixures and input profiles found in the user folder will have precedence over the same files in the QLC+ system folder.
+Please keep in mind that fixtures and input profiles found in the user folder will have precedence over the same files in the QLC+ system folder.

 You can also save custom [Fixture Definitions](/basics/glossary-and-concepts#fixtures) and